Greenmount Beach is a north facing beach, sheltered by a rocky headland, creating an idyllic spot for swimming.

 Make sure you swim in the patrolled area between the red and yellow flags.

 Greenmount Beach is part of the World Surfing Reserve and is a popular location for surfers.
 Greenmount is a slower paced section of the famed southern point break and is better suited to beginner and intermediate boardriders.
 Surfers should always assess conditions.
 If in doubt, don't paddle out.
 For more information, visit our Surfing page.

 To view the facilities available at this beach including accessibility features, use our interactive map.

-Greenmount Point is a coastal headland which separates Rainbow Bay to the south and Coolangatta Beach to the north, while Greenmount Beach is the name of the south eastern end of Coolangatta Beach.
-Enjoy a walk along the oceanfront park and catch a glimpse of dolphins and migrating whales on a sunny winter's day.
+Greenmount Point is a coastal headland which separates Rainbow Bay to the south and Coolangatta Beach to the north.
+Greenmount Beach is the name of the southeastern end of Coolangatta Beach, adjacent to the headland.
+Enjoy a walk around the headland and catch a glimpse of dolphins and migrating whales on a sunny winter's day.

-Greenmount beach is surrounded by parklands that contain toilets, barbecues, tables, shade structures and beach showers.
-Designated oceanway passes next to the beach with bike parking located at the surf club.
-It's also in close proximity to a retail and commercial area.
+Greenmount Beach is surrounded by parklands that contain toilets, barbecues, tables, shade structures and beach showers.
+The oceanway also runs next to the beach and all the way around the headland.